Motion Guideline

 Illustrations

 Illustration brings a warm, approachable feeling to our visuals.
-It should support
+It should support the message, adding emotion and personality without overwhelming the content.
+Keep it simple, human, and intentional.

-Illustrations placed on dark backgrounds should maintain strong contrast
+Illustrations on dark backgrounds should maintain strong contrast for clarity and legibility.
+Use lighter colors for both strokes and fills to ensure visibility.

 Hand-drawn effect walkthrough